Peptic Ulcer Disease

 Introduction

-Peptic ulcer disease (PUD) encompasses defects in the gastrointestinal (GI) mucosa, including the stomach and/or proximal duodenum (), that extend through the muscularis mucosae ( Figure 1).
+Peptic ulcer disease (PUD) encompasses defects in the gastrointestinal (GI) mucosa, including the stomach and/or proximal duodenum (Figure 1), that extend through the muscularis mucosae (Figure 2).
 These ulcers are caused by an imbalance between mucosal defense mechanisms and aggressive luminal factors, such as gastric acid and pepsin.
 The 2 most common etiologies are Helicobacter pylori infection and the use of nonsteroidal anti-inflammatory drugs (NSAIDs).
 PUD is one of the most common causes of upper GI bleeding.
-Figure 2

 Pathophysiology

 Normally, the gastric mucosa is protected from highly acidic gastric contents by a thick layer of mucus and bicarbonate (assisted by vasodilatory effects of prostaglandin secretion) and tight junctions between epithelial cells.
-Different types of cells and glands are present in the stomach ( Figure 3
+Different types of cells and glands are present in the stomach (Figure 3

 Continue Learning with UWorld